pgilad/www.giladpeleg.com/content/blog/aws-sns-topic-subscription-with-pagerduty-terraform/index.md

 ---

 Automatically reporting alerts using AWS SNS Subscription to Pagerduty is super easy, especially with Terraform.
-I recently attempted to integrate the services using email, but found that because of the async nature of email confirmation it isn't supported on [Terraform](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html#email).
+I recently attempted to integrate the services using email subscription, but found that because of the async nature of email confirmation it isn't supported on [Terraform](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html#email).
 I found various [hacks](https://groups.google.com/forum/#!topic/terraform-tool/X1CFPcdRXIA) on how to bypass it, but they all felt dirty, and had leftovers when you deleted the resource.